 Damages Available to Victims of Defective Products

 You have the right to expect that the products you use are safe.
 When a company puts a dangerous product out on the market, you have the right to hold it financially responsible for your injuries.
-At Lavent Law, our attorneys will fight to get you the money you deserve.
+At Lavent Law, P.A., our attorneys will fight to get you the money you deserve.
 We’ll demand compensation to cover: